Te Uru Rākau: Abolition

 Responsibility for the Crown's production forests on the West Coast operation passed onto Timberlands West Coast Limited in 1990.

 Crown Forests

-In 1987 the NZ Forest Service was disbanded and the New Zealand Government began selling Forest assets.
+In 1987, the New Zealand Forest Service was disbanded and the New Zealand Government began selling Forest assets.
 The majority of forests were sold between 1990 and 1992, with the SOE Forestry Corporation of New Zealand sold in 1996.